-Soil is an essential environmental compartment for the existence of living species on our planet.
+Soil is essential for the existence of living species on our planet and carries out a series of functions making it essential for maintaining the environmental balance.
 Despite this, it is too often perceived only in terms of support to agricultural production and as a physical base on which to develop human activities.

-In actual fact, soil is an extraordinarily differentiated biological laboratory that carries out a series of functions making it essential for maintaining the environmental balance.

-Soil plays a primary role in: maintaining biodiversity (over 95% of terrestrial biodiversity lies in soil for a relevant part of its natural history), regulating nutritional element cycles; controlling the quantity of atmospheric CO_2 , protecting underground waters from pollution, regulating surface water flows producing direct effects on floods and landslides, etc. Plant biomass depends on the soil's conditions with evident consequences on the whole food chain.
-Soil is a complex living body that continually evolves and, under certain aspects, is far from being well known.
-It supplies worldwide life and human beings with the necessary elements for their sustenance, nevertheless it is also a non-renewable and extremely fragile resource.
+Soil plays a primary role in: protecting underground waters from pollution; controlling the quantity of atmospheric CO2; regulating surface water flows producing direct effects on floods and landslides; maintaining biodiversity; nutritional element cycles, etc. Plant biomass depends on the soil's conditions with evident consequences on the whole food chain.

+Soil, as an extraordinarily differentiated biological laboratory, can be considered a complex living body that continually evolves and that, under certain aspects, is far from being well known.
+It supplies human beings with the necessary elements for their sustenance, nevertheless it is also a non-renewable and extremely fragile resource.
+It is too often treated as a container for production waste or as a means of exploitation.
+There is a limited awareness of the effects deriving from the loss of its functions.

-Soil can be affected by serious degradation processes caused by: concrete and asphalt sealing, particularly on densely populated areas and where economic activities are concentrated; incorrect agricultural practices; contamination; climate change and land cover changes.
+Soil can be affected by serious degradation processes caused by: incorrect agricultural practices; concrete and asphalt sealing, particularly on densely populated areas and where economic activities and infrastructures are concentrated; variations in its utilization and the local effects of global climate change.
 These processes limit or totally inhibit its functions and often can be highlighted only when they are irreversible or at such an advanced stage that recovery is extremely difficult and economically inconvenient.

-This resource must therefore be used in an adequate way, according to its intrinsic properties so that it can continue to carry out its irreplaceable sustainable and effective function on our planet.
+This resource must therefore be protected and used in an adequate way, in harmony with its intrinsic properties so that it can continue to carry out its irreplaceable and effective function on our planet.